polyfy/polylith/readme.md

 ```

 This can be handy if we want to group the functions and not put everyone into one place.
-Every time we think of splitting up the interface, keep in mind that it may be an indicator
+Every time you think of splitting up the interface, keep in mind that it may be an indicator
 that it's instead time to split up the component into smaller components!

 Here is an example of some code that uses such an interface: